La Vega raid

 The La Vega raid was a police raid that occurred on 8 January 2021 in La Vega Parish, Caracas, Venezuela.
-The objective of the raid was to take control of La Vega Parish, which was controlled by a criminal organization, led by Leonardo José Polanco Angulo; he was a crime boss, known as "El Loco Leo".
+The objective of the raid was to take control of La Vega Parish, which was controlled by a criminal organization, led by Leonardo José Polanco Angulo; he was a drug lord, known as "El Loco Leo".
 Members of the Venezuelan National Police (PNB), the Special Action Forces (FAES) and the Venezuelan National Guard seized control of the parish, killing a number of people in the neighborhood.
 According to investigative journalists and human rights organizations, the death toll was 23 people.
 By 11 January, no member of the Nicolás Maduro administration had made a statement about the events or announced a death toll.

 Background

 In June 2019, the United Nations High Commissioner for Human Rights, Michelle Bachelet, documented dozens of extrajudicial killings in Venezuela and included among her report's recommendations to disband the Special Action Forces (FAES) and open an independent investigation of their actions.
 Few days after the report was published, Nicolás Maduro appeared publicly with FAES officers, praising them.
 Although Maduro's administration alleged that the report was plagued with "falsehoods", it has worked along Bachelet's Office.
 On a September 2020 update of the human rights situation of Venezuela, Bachelet stressed FAES' actions again and informed that according to the Public Ministry, seventy FAES officers had been indicted in several states.

 A United Nations fact-finding mission, which said that Nicolas Maduro's government had committed systematic human rights violations amounting to crimes against humanity, called in 2020 for the FAES to be disbanded due to its role in extrajudicial killings.